LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 - ```name```: Using "RTSDK_Java" as a display name of the container.
 - ```image```: Pull "refinitivapis/realtimesdk_java" Docker image from DockerHub [https://hub.docker.com/r/refinitivapis/realtimesdk_java](https://hub.docker.com/r/refinitivapis/realtimesdk_java) URL.
-- ```extensions```: An array of extension IDs that specify the extensions that should be installed inside the container when it is created.
-This ```devcontainer.json``` installs the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) in the development container.
 - ```workspaceFolder```: Sets the default path that VS Code should open when connecting to the container.
 This ```devcontainer.json``` sets the default path to **/opt/refinitiv/Real-Time-SDK/Java** which is the RTSDK Java package location in the container.

 ### <a id=""></a>Running the Development Container